WA Government Architecture Decision Records

 Risks if not implemented:

-- Security incidents from undocumented system changes
+- Security or operational issues may be introduced through undocumented system changes

 Reference Architecture: Content Management